annotation/text-fabric/documentation/docs/Api/General.md

     api.ignored
     ```

-    ??? info
+    ???+ info "Description"
         If you want to know which features were found but ignored (because the feature
         is also present in another, later, location), you can use this attribute
         to inspect the ignored features and their locations.

 ??? note "`loadLog()`"
     ```python
     api.loadlog()
     ```

+    ???+ info "Description"
         After loading you can view all messages using this method.
         It also shows the messages that have been suppressed due to `silent=True`.

 ## Navigating nodes

 ??? note "`N()`"
     ```python